© 2024 KALW 91.7 FM Bay Area

 Enrollment in a college or university is not necessary to participate.
 We discourage applicants who are currently full-time students due to the time demands.

-This is a free and unpaid in-person training opportunity.
+This is a free in-person training opportunity.
 Participants must be willing to travel to our popup studio in downtown San Francisco at 220 Montgomery and our studios located at Phillip & Sala Burton High School at 500 Mansell in San Francisco.

 Learn More